 Sunday 22 December at 11.00am

-Join us for our first Family Heritage screening when we’ll be showing Jim Henson’s classic fantasy movie The Dark Crystal (1982).
-At this relaxed, family friendly screening we welcome all members and their children to start celebrating the Christmas holidays with this landmark film that pioneered new, never-seen-before, techniques in puppetry.
+We will be showing Jim Henson’s classic fantasy movie The Dark Crystal at our first Family Heritage screening.
+At this relaxed, family-friendly screening we welcome all members and their children to start celebrating the Christmas holidays with this landmark film that pioneered new, never-seen-before, techniques in puppetry.
 Introduction by producer Duncan Kenworthy OBE.

 Family Screening: The Princess Bride

 Sunday 23 February at 11.00am

 For our second Family Heritage screening, we’ll be showing cult comedy adventure, The Princess Bride.
 Directed by Rob Reiner (This Is Spinal Tap, Stand By Me) and shot on location in England and Ireland, The Princess Bride is one of the best loved family films of the 80s and stars some of the greatest comic actors including Peter Cook, Christopher Guest, Mel Smith and Billy Crystal.